typedb/typedb-docs/_09-query/01-match-clause.md

 ---

 ## Introduction
 `match` clause describes a pattern in the knowledge graph.
-In other words, it use the semantics of the knowledge graph as defined in the [schema](/docs/schema/overview) to find a specific match.
-We can use the `match` clause to target instances of data or elements of the schema.
+In other words, it uses the semantics of the knowledge graph as defined in the [schema](/docs/schema/overview) to find a specific match.
+We can use the `match` clause to target instances of data or concepts defined in the schema.

 ## Variables
-Graql assigns instances and values to variables.
-A Graql variable is prefixed with `$` and is simply a placeholder for an instance that may be of type [entity](/docs/schema/concepts#entity), [relationship](/docs/schema/concepts#relationship), [attribute](/docs/schema/concepts#attribite) or simply a hard-coded value of our own.
+Graql assigns instances of data and schema concepts to variables.
+A Graql variable is prefixed with `$` and is simply a placeholder for an instance that may be of type [entity](/docs/schema/concepts#entity), [relationship](/docs/schema/concepts#relationship), [attribute](/docs/schema/concepts#attribite) or simply a hard-coded value.

-In case of a hard-coded value, the accepted data types are:
+In case of a hard-coded value, the accepted datatypes are:
 - long: a 64-bit signed integer.
 - double: a double-precision floating point number, including a decimal point.
 - string: enclosed in double `"` or single `'` quotes